jbeduya/first-page-digital-test-2/README.md

+I have developed it using Laravel (https://laravel.com) because it's the PHP framework I'm most familiar with at the moment given the time constraints.

 ## First Page Digital - Test #2

 This is a running PHP application and can be tested accordingly (without any security).